Joannes van Houbraken: Life

 Details about Joannes's life are sketchy.
 In the past he was erroneously identified with the Giovanni Battista Vanderbrachen or Jan-Baptist van den Broeck, a silk merchant and consul, who became a member of the Oratorio della Compagnia dei Mercanti in Messina in 1647 and who died in 1665 in Messina where he was buried at the Oratorium of the order of the San Franscesco dei Mercanti.
 He was likely also not identical with the tapestry designer with the same name who became a master in the Antwerp Guild of Saint Luke in 1640.
 The works of the two artists show too many stylistic differences.
 The spelling of his name as Joannes van Houbracken (with and without the c, with and without 'van') follows signatures on some of his paintings.

 He was likely born in Antwerp.
 It is not clear with whom he trained.
 He was believed to have trained with Rubens and Matthias Stom in the past, but this is no longer accepted.
 He travelled to Italy in the 1620s like many Flemish artists of his generation such as Anthony van Dyck.
 In the 1630s he moved from Rome to Naples and ultimately to Messina in Sicily.
-Here he familiarized himself with the work of the local Carravigist Alonzo Rodriguez.
+Here he familiarized himself with the work of the local Caravaggist Alonzo Rodriguez.